peterayeniofficial/guided-module-one-project-assessment-london-web-100719/plan.md

 User has many trips through booking
 Trip has many user through booking

-User belong to a Trip
+Booking belong to a Trip
+Booking belong to a User

 Trip has many user

 ## User Stories